krautrocker/PowerPlatformConnectors/independent-publisher-connectors/Bluesky (Independent Publisher)/README.md

 - **Export Account Data**: Retrieve all account data for backup or reporting.
 - **List Notifications**: Display recent notifications to keep users informed.
 - **Manage Conversations**: List, mute, leave, or retrieve details about user conversations.
+- **Send Interactions**: Allow users to like or repost content directly from your app.

 This connector enables a wide range of integrations between Bluesky and Power Platform apps, providing rich functionality for enhanced user experiences.